1-2-3 Come Make A Scarecrow Glyph With Me

 By having students sign their names on the back of their glyphs, you can give your students some time to collect data from their classmates, to try and figure out whose glyph belongs to whom.

 Thanks for visiting today.
-Feel free to PIN anything from my site you think others may find helpful.
+Feel free to PIN away.

 “Courage is resistance to fear, a mastery of fear—not absence of fear.” –Mark Twain